tanuki-er/Archive/README.md

 # ITMO Archive

-~ this is the Archive of deep enchantable course of three semester's in ITMO
+~ this is the Archive of deep enchantable course of some semester's in ITMO
 # let's start to enjoy